 Chevron's global refining system manufactures fuels and other products sold by Chevron's marketing, lubricants, and supply and trading organizations.
-We market these products under three brands: Chevron®, Texaco® and Caltex®.
+We market these products under the Chevron®, Texaco® and Caltex® brands.

-Including our share of affiliates, Chevron can process more than 1.95 million barrels of crude oil per day.
+Including our share of affiliates, Chevron can process 1.9 million barrels of crude oil per day.

 Operating safely, reliably and with a commitment to protecting the environment remains among our top priorities.
 We have implemented a loss prevention system in our wholly operated facilities.
 This behavior-based safety system is designed to help strengthen our culture of injury-free and incident-free operations while providing a base for strong, competitive performance.

-Several of our refineries recently have undergone major upgrades.
+Several of our refineries recently completed major upgrades.

 Our Salt Lake City, Utah, refinery improved plant reliability and increased feedstock flexibility during an upgrade in 2014.
 At our El Segundo, California, refinery we replaced six coke drums to increase reliability and take advantage of advances in coke drum design.

 In 2014, the 50 percent-owned Singapore Refinery started construction on a gasoline desulfurization facility and cogeneration plant to increase the refinery's ability to produce higher-value gasoline and improve energy efficiency.